mountainash/posthog-managed-component/README.md

 > A managed component for PostHog analytics

-Common use is currently for [Cloudflare Zaraz](https://www.cloudflare.com/application-services/products/zaraz/) (it's OSS so hopefully more use cases will come).
+Common use is currently for [Cloudflare Zaraz](https://www.cloudflare.com/application-services/products/zaraz/) (it's OSS so hopefully more use-cases will come).

 ![PostHog](assets/icon.svg)